Kong/docs.konghq.com/app/enterprise/0.36-x/developer-portal/configuration/workspaces.md

 On initialization, the Dev Portal will be configured using the [**Default Portal Settings**](/enterprise/{{page.kong_version}}/developer-portal/configuration/workspaces/#overriding-default-settings) defined in Kong's configuration file.

-These settings can be manually overriden in the Dev Portals **Settings** tab in the Kong Manager or by patching the setting directly.
+These settings can be manually overridden in the Dev Portals **Settings** tab in the Kong Manager or by patching the setting directly.

 ## Workspace Files

 On initialization of a Workspace's Dev Portal a copy of the **default** Dev Portal files will be made and inserted into the new Dev Portal.
-This allows for the easy transferrence of a customized Dev Portal theme and allows **default** to act as a 'master template' -- however the Dev Portal will not continue to sync changes from the **default** Dev Portal after it is first enabled.
+This allows for the easy transference of a customized Dev Portal theme and allows **default** to act as a 'master template' -- however the Dev Portal will not continue to sync changes from the **default** Dev Portal after it is first enabled.

 ## Developer Access